 Choose wisely as whether you are in a job interview situation, working the dating scene, or just chatting to people you meet, it’s important to be succinct.

-Pick words that really reflect who you are as an individual and put you in the best light possible.
+When picking words to describe yourself, make sure they really reflect who you are as an individual and put you in the best light possible.